 | |

-I visited Thomson for their annual Blind Willie McTell Music Festival and found a town full of surprises!
+I’ve visited Thomson a few times and found a town full of surprises!
 There are local farms with everything from lavender to Highland Cows, a downtown full of art and history, and plenty of delicious restaurants.

 A special thanks to Visit Thomson, GA for hosting me for a weekend!
 As always, all opinions are my own.